Financial Aid Satisfactory Academic Progress (FSAP)

 * The maximum number of units attempted may vary based on degree requirements at the point of admission to the program of study

-FSAP Policy during Dissertation phase of the PhD programs:
+FSAP Policy during PhD Dissertation phase of the PhD programs:

 Federal Financial Aid Eligibility Requirements

-- First four quarters of initial nine-quarter enrollment: Successful completion of coursework requirements as defined by FSAP policy for coursework requirements.
+- First four quarters of initial nine-quarter PhD dissertation enrollment: Successful completion of coursework requirements as defined by FSAP policy for coursework requirements.

-- Remaining five quarters of initial nine-quarter enrollment: Continued financial aid eligibility requires confirmed submission of written materials beyond the initial concept paper and on-going consultation with dissertation committee.
+- Remaining five quarters of initial nine-quarter PhD dissertation enrollment: Continued financial aid eligibility requires confirmed submission of written materials beyond the initial concept paper and on-going consultation with dissertation committee.

-- Third year or Extended one-year clock: After completion of two-year clock, continued financial aid eligibility requires committee approval of the dissertation proposal.
+- Third year or Extended one-year clock: After completion of 9-quarter PhD registration, continued financial aid eligibility requires committee approval of the dissertation proposal.